PeterShinners/comp/design/struct.md

 open.
 For example, {3} means exactly three, {1,5} means one to five, {2,} means two or more, and {,8} means up to eight.

-Any pure function can serve as a check if it takes the appropriate type and optionally an argument, returning a failure when the value doesn't satisfy the constraint.
+Any pure function can serve as a guard if it takes the appropriate type and optionally an argument, returning a failure when the value doesn't satisfy the constraint.